-Updated: August 1, 2018
+Updated: March 1, 2019

 To date, no Pension Code overhaul based on the “consideration” model has been approved by the General Assembly.

 “Consideration” is a legal practice that is acknowledged in contract law.
-Under the theory advanced by lawmakers, changes can be made to the Pension Code and the constitutional protection of pension benefits waived if the pension system members agree to accept the changes in return for a benefit.
+Under the theory advanced by lawmakers, changes can be made to the Pension Code and the constitutional protection of pension benefits waived if the pension system members agree to accept the changes in return for a corresponding benefit.

 Under the proposal, the “benefit” for the members of public pension systems would be a solution to the financial problems faced by TRS and Illinois’ public pension systems and the long-term stability of the systems.

-Option 2: Change the AAI to half the inflation rate each year, with a cap of 3 percent.
+- Option 2: Change the AAI to half the inflation rate each year, with a cap of 3 percent.
 In return, all future salary increases after the member makes the choice would be included in the initial pension formula.

-Under the proposal, each active member would cast a “ballot” registering his or her choice.
+Under this proposal, each active member would cast a “ballot” registering his or her choice.
 If a member does not make a decision from the choices offered, the member would automatically be enrolled in one of the options selected by state officials.

-Despite the insistence of proponents that using the “consideration” theory to reduce benefits would be constitutional, some labor unions representing teachers and public employees say any changes to the Pension Code based on “consideration” would still be challenged in court on the grounds that any reduction in existing pensions would be an unconstitutional diminishment or impairment of retirement benefits.
+Despite the insistence of proponents that using the “consideration” theory to reduce benefits would be constitutional, some labor unions representing teachers and public employees say any changes to the Pension Code based on “consideration” would still be challenged in court on the grounds that any required reduction in existing pensions would be an unconstitutional diminishment or impairment of retirement benefits.